 This website provides important information and tools to help you prepare, survive, and recover from a wildfire.

-Wildfires can occur anywhere and can destroy homes, businesses, infrastructure, natural resources, and agriculture.
-How to Prepare for a Wildfire explains how to protect yourself and your property, and details the steps to take now so that you can act quickly when you, your home, or your business is in danger.
+Wildfires can ruin homes and cause injuries or death to people and animals.
+"Be Prepared for a Wildfire" explains how to protect yourself and your property, and details the steps to take now so that you can act quickly when you, your home, or your business is in danger.

 Wildfires often begin unnoticed.
 However, they spread quickly and every second counts!
 Talk with members of your household about wildfires—how to prevent them and what to do if one occurs.